Here’s a Europe Trip Itinerary Travelled By Eric to Help You Plan.

 It’s also important to note that this trip was fast paced.
 We spent 2-4 days max in each city which gave us just enough time to sample the place before leaving again.
 Over 5 weeks that can get tiring.
 There’s absolutely no doubt about that – and one of the top tips I can give to new travellers is to slow the pace.
 I recognize, however, that that might not be doable on a short trip.

 For Will and I, the cities themselves had different vibes – some faster and slower than others.
-Some cities like Vienna, Antwerp, and Rotterdam were slow going but places like Prague, Budapest, and Berlin were “go go go” of things to see and drinking.
+Some cities like Vienna, Antwerp, and Rotterdam were slow going.
+Cities like Prague, Budapest, and Berlin were more “go go go” with things to see and getting rowdy.